 I could see Sophia, her golden hair in lopping curls, holding onto the walls as a toddler, hands splayed like little pink starfish, taking her first steps.
 I could see morning tickles and hear the musical laughter of my daughters.
 I saw us reading in Sophia’s lower bunk bed and my girls and I falling asleep for a summer afternoon nap, long and lazy.
 I looked at the door jams and saw where I marked their growth with a sharpie pen, now painted over with fresh white paint…ready for a new story.

-As I stood on the stairs, trying to leave, my daughters ran past me, in various ages, ready to play, or 20160729_163224waiting to see their Christmas presents, or wanting to show me a dance recital they had just created.
+waiting to see their Christmas presents, or wanting to show me a dance recital they had just created.
 It was so beautiful that I was frozen in place, motionless.

 How can I leave?
 How can I conjure such precious moments at will without the setting where they happened as a constant reminder?